 What if you Can’t Get Xanax for Opiate Withdrawal?

 If you’re going through opiate withdrawal right now and can’t get Xanax from a doctor or drug dealer, I feel your pain.
-Fortunately, their are two herbs that work in very similar ways to Xanax.
+Fortunately, there are two herbs that work in very similar ways to Xanax.
 Xanax benefits for opiate withdrawal are due to it binding to GABAA receptors in the brain.
 GABA is an inhibitory neurotransmitter that acts as a mental relaxant.
 GABA is basically our natural Xanax, though our bodies produce it in the precise amounts we were designed to handle.

 Valerian root and passion flower are herbs that activate your GABA receptors like Xanax does.
 They both have been shown to naturally reduce anxiety and insomnia.
 In one study, 75 participants with nonorganic insomnia were put into two different groups.
 One group received 600 mg of standardized valerian extract, while the other group received 10 mg of oxazepam (a benzodiazepine medication) for 28 days.
-Assessment tools used to evaluate the effectiveness and tolerance of the interventions included validated sleep, mood scale and anxiety questionnaires as well as sleep rating by a physician.
+Assessment tools used to evaluate the effectiveness and tolerance of the interventions included validated sleep, mood scale, and anxiety questionnaires as well as sleep rating by a physician.

 Results: Both groups had the same improvement in sleep quality but the valerian group reported fewer side effects than did the oxazepam group.